 Diamond is the hardest material naturally occurring on Earth which makes it the perfect gem for everyday use.
 They are also extremely beautiful, able to split white light into a dazzling colour array.
 As with all materials taken from the ground there are issues surrounding their ethicacy.
 These are often compounded by the huge value of these little stones and the wealth they can bring.
 Countries like India, Brazil and Africa have all seen huge atrocities borne from diamond discoveries.
 Generally environmental degradation is confined to localized deforestation, erosion and sediment pollution of rivers and streams.
 This can destroy the life of local communities but often pails into insignificance as corrupt governments, warlords, armies and thieves all move in for their share.
 It took a Hollywood movie, Blood Diamond to bring the idea that a beautiful diamond ring was helping to fund war and torture to the masses.
 Many in the diamond industry were well aware of the issue but the industry had decided to keep quiet.
 The eventual backlash from the international community forced them to make changes and the Kimberly Process was devised.
 “The Kimberley Process (KP) is a joint governments, industry and civil society initiative to stem the flow of conflict diamonds – rough diamonds used by rebel movements to finance wars against legitimate governments.”(KP web site).
 It was an amazing achievement and has brought about big changes, however any organization bringing together so many different countries is always going to have problems.
 The main one is right there in the explanation of what they were set up to do, stop non-government rebel movements fight wars against legitimate governments.
 What happens though when it is the government that is doing the wrong thing as happened in Zimbabwe in 2008?
 Wikipedia gives a detailed overview of the situation, basically the Mugabe lead government took over the diamond fields by killing and torturing and reports continue of torture camps near the mine still being active.
 The diamonds are being mined by a government and because of powerful diamond buying lobby groups who want access to diamonds amounting to over 10% of world supply, they are freely available on the international diamond market, fully sanctioned by the Kimberly Process.
 The Kimberly Process also has no say when it comes to environmental or other social outcomes.
 It has only one objective, to enable governments to use their power to mine diamonds and sell them with without the tag of Blood Diamonds.
 It seems however that it may even be failing in even this basic goal.
+Diamonds covered under the Kimberly process are sold as Conflict Free.
+As can been seen from the example above this is a misleading name.
+We go well beyond the Kimberly process, well beyond Conflict Free, we sell ethically sourced diamonds, the best for the planet.

 Diamond mining in Australia is very well controlled by strong legislation and a stable government.
 Unlike precious metal mining large amounts of chemicals and water are not needed so impact to the environment is easier to control.
 Mining companies must rehabilitate the area once mining has ceased, but this is no easy or fast cover up of the land.
 A very careful analysis must be made of the environment before mining commences, flora and fauna studied, seed samples taken.
 In the case of the Argyle mine it was found that the area was already partly degraded by grazing livestock.
 A nursery was set up and plants are grown year round so revegetation can be carried out, bringing back the land to a state better than it was found.